 DIY Spray Foam

 Spray foam insulation has come a long way since it first hit the market.
 Previously, you needed specialized blowers and hoses to blow the insulation into a cavity so it was only available to homeowners that could afford to hire a company with the equipment.
 Now, there are DIY kits available to install insulation in a mobile home but there seems to be a love/hate opinion about these kits.

 An understanding of air sealing and evaporation is also important before spraying the first inch of foam.
 Still, spraying foam insulation yourself is a smart mobile home improvement project that can save a ton of money on heating and cooling and make your home more comfortable.

 The Rewards of Installing Insulation in a Mobile Home

 There’s no need to suffer the consequences of poor insulation.
 By installing insulation in a mobile home, you’ll reap the rewards of a warmer and more comfortable home.
 Not to mention, you’ll probably save quite a bit on energy costs.

-There’s no doubt about it, installing insulation in a mobile home is the absolute best improvement you can do for your home, especially an if your the home is older.
+There’s no doubt about it, installing insulation in a mobile home is the absolute best improvement you can do for your home, especially if your home is older.

 It’s our goal to provide the most helpful information so please don’t hesitate to check out more tips on our website.
 If you’re interested in learning more, please feel free to contact us with any questions — or tips of your own.
 There aren’t enough resources for mobile homeowners and we aim to change that.